rmitchellscott/Aviary/README.md

 The following examples are provided as a way to get started.
 Some adjustments may be required before production use, particularly regarding secret management.

 ## Set Up
-1. Get your device and user token file (rmapi.conf) from the Remarkable cloud by running the following command and entering the one-time code: `docker run -it -e RMAPI_HOST=remarkable.mydomain.com ghcr.io/rmitchellscott/aviary pair`
+1. Get your device and user token file (rmapi.conf) from the reMarkable cloud by running the following command and entering the one-time code: `docker run -it -e RMAPI_HOST=remarkable.mydomain.com ghcr.io/rmitchellscott/aviary pair`
 1. Save the output as rmapi.conf, and this will get mounted into the container.